-The above review presents the vast array of green port technologies and tools that have been developed internationally, as well as various approaches that have been applied in an attempt structure or organise such interventions.
-However, for any port, the geographical, political, operational, regulatory, financial, and surrounding community settings will largely shape the site-specific priorities, and design of sustainability (or green port) measures and actions (Alamoush et al. 2021).
+The above review presents the vast array of sustainable port technologies and tools that have been developed internationally, as well as various approaches that have been applied in an attempt structure or organise these interventions.
+However, for any port, the geographical, political, operational, regulatory, financial and surrounding community settings will largely shape the site-specific priorities, and design of sustainability ports measures and actions (Alamoush et al. 2021).

-6.5 Implementation Schemes
+6.4 Implementation Schemes

-Implementation schemes refers to types of institutional mechanisms that port authorities can employed to facilitate effective implementation of green port measures and actions by port operators and tenants, ships and land transport.
-These have been categorised into (Table 5.14 (Alamoush et al. 2021):
+Implementation schemes refer to types of institutional mechanisms that port authorities can employed to facilitate effective implementation of sustainable port measures and actions by port operators and tenants, ships and land transport.
+These have been categorised into (Table 6.14):

-- Regulations and standards (ultimate backstop for sustainability and technological implementation) - Incentives and disincentives including grants - Voluntary and compulsory agreements - Training and information sharing.
+• Regulations and standards (ultimate backstop for sustainability and technological implementation)

+- · Incentives and disincentives including grants

+- Voluntary and compulsory agreements

+- Training and information sharing.

-Table 6.14:Categories and examples of implementation schemes for sustainable ports (Source: Alamoush et al. 2021)
+Table 6.14: Categories and examples of implementation schemes for sustainable ports (Source: Alamoush et al. 2021)

-CATEGORY EXAMPLE CATLOURT Regulations and standards International conventions and agreements (see Table 3.1) National regulations and standards Port specific standards and guidelines Incentives and disincentives Indices to incentivise ship and port operators who implement safety, security, and environmentally friendly measures (e.g., environmental shipping index - ESI) Extra tariffs on polluters to incentivise cleaner performance (Warning: Without uniform application disincentive can compromise port competitiveness) Voluntary and compulsory Voluntary agreements (e.g., speed reductions when approaching port, stakeholder involvement) Compulsory agreements with port operators, ships, and land transport, through concession contracts and licences to operate, that must include sustainability actions and measures
+CATEGORY EXAMPLE Regulations and standards International conventions and agreements (see Table 3.1) National regulations and standards Port specific standards and guidelines Incentives and disincentives Indices to incentivise ship and port operators who implement safety, security, and environmentally friendly measures (e.g., environmental shipping index - ESI) Extra tariffs on polluters to incentivise cleaner performance (Warning: Without uniform application disincentive can compromise port competitiveness) Voluntary and compulsory agreements Voluntary agreements (e.g., speed reductions when approaching port, stakeholder involvement) Compulsory agreements with port operators, ships, and land transport, through concession contracts and licences to operate, that must include sustainability actions and measures Training and information sharing Outreach of sustainability awareness to employees, port operators, ships and land transport develop training courses and seminars aim at changing behaviour toward better uptake of sustainability actions Disseminate sustainability information and promote the green port concept (e.g., seminars) within surrounding communities

-agreements

-Training and

-information

-sharing

-Outreach of sustainability awareness to employees, port operators, ships and land transport

-• develop training courses and seminars aim at changing behaviour toward better uptake of sustainability actions

-Disseminate sustainability information and promote the green port concept (e.g., seminars) within surrounding communities

-6.6 Addressing Funding Challenges
+6.5 Addressing Funding Challenges

-The primary focus of 'green' port development pertains to environmental and social sustainability (e.g., Guo and Liu 2018).
-And although it has been argued that green ports implicitly will lead to positive outcomes on their economic performance (Lam and Van de Voorde 2012; Alamoush et al. 2021), 'green' best practice typically comes with higher costs, often making financial feasibility an obstacle because project financing is traditionally based on a short-term mentality (Ares Moreno 2018).
+The primary focus of sustainable port development is environmental and social sustainability (e.g., Guo and Liu 2018).
+Although it has been argued that sustainable ports implicitly will lead to positive outcomes on their economic performance (Lam and Van de Voorde 2012; Alamoush et al. 2021), 'sustainable' best practice typically comes with higher costs, often making financial feasibility an obstacle because project financing is traditionally based on a short-term mentality (Ares Moreno 2018).
 This is especially relevant in developing regions of the world where public capital is often limited.
-Securing of dedicated financial resources, therefore, is critical for the effective planning and implementation of sustainable, green port development.
+Securing of dedicated financial resources, therefore, is critical for the effective planning and implementation of sustainable port development.
 Ares Moreno (2018) suggests a few possible supplementary financial resources that could be considered: